Bearer/bearer/docs/explanations/scanners.md

 ## Secrets Scanner

-The Secrets scanner type detect hard-coded secrets in your code.
+The Secrets scanner type detects hard-coded secrets in your code.
 It checks for common secret patterns such as keys, tokens, and passwords using the popular [Gitleaks](https://gitleaks.io/) library.

 ```txt
 $ bearer scan . --scanner=secrets